-When a student becomes ill or is injured at school, the school shall attempt to notify the student's parents as soon as possible.
+When a student becomes ill or is injured at school, the school shall attempt to notify the student's parents as soon as possible if the illness or injury is deemed serious by school staff.

 Shickley Public School, while not responsible for medical treatment of an ill or injured student, will have employees present administer emergency or minor first aid if possible.
-An ill or injured child will be turned over to the care of parents or qualified medical employees as quickly as possible.
+An ill or injured child will be turned over to the care of parents or qualified medical employees.